Flexible tenancy notice of seeking possession

 The landlord must also serve a notice seeking possession (NSP).
 The NSP must be served on or before the date of expiry of the fixed-term of the tenancy.

 The NSP must be in writing and there is no prescribed form.
+It must give the tenant at least two months' notice.

 Possession during the fixed term